ASNA/SunFarm/docs/data-files-used.md

  public Database MyDatabase = new Database("NancySql");
 ~~~

-## Asumption
+## Assumption
-This Guide asumes that your have a Microsoft SQL Instalation and have migrated (or obtained a copy of the migrated data) from the Legacy Sample Customer Application
+This Guide assumes that your have a Microsoft SQL Installation and have migrated (or obtained a copy of the migrated data) from the Legacy Sample Customer Application

 <br>
 <br>